 - Nyaya Panchayats to be established for clusters of villages

-Though the 64th Constitutional Amendment bill was introduced in the Lok Sabha in 1989 itself, Rajya Sabha opposed it.
-It was only during the Narasimha Rao government’s term that the idea finally became a reality in the form of the 73rd and 74th Constitutional Amendment acts, 1992.
+Though the 64th Constitutional Amendment bill was introduced in the Lok Sabha in 1989 itself, the Rajya Sabha opposed it.
+It was only during the Narasimha Rao government’s term that the idea finally became a reality in the form of the 73rd and 74th Constitutional Amendment Acts, of 1992.

-Panchayati Raj System under 73rd and 74th Constitutional Amendment acts, 1992
+Panchayati Raj System: 73rd and 74th Constitutional Amendment acts, 1992

 What are Panchayats and Municipalities?